dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 Configure proxy first.
 Go to browser Preferences > Network Proxy > Manual proxy Then type *127.0.0.1* as HTTP proxy and port *8080*
 OR use *foxy-proxy*
 This tool can also be used to identify website technology, but all requests as well.
-It can read all the requests and edit them
+It can read all the requests and edit them.
 ### Google Fu

 ### Social Media